psliwa/PHPPdf/README.markdown

 Library has three primary config files that allow you to adopt library to specyfic needs and to extending.

-* enhancements.xml - declarations of complex attributes classes to logical names that identify attribute in whole library.
+* complex-attributes.xml - declarations of complex attributes classes to logical names that identify attribute in whole library.
 * nodes.xml - definitions of allowed tags in xml document with default attributes and formatting objects.
 * fonts.xml - definitions of fonts and assigning them to logical names that identify font in whole library.